-Registered charity no 1137177.
-Disclaimer: The Myotubular Trust is committed to respecting the privacy rights of its donors, supporters and affiliates, therefore the contents of this email are confidential and intended solely for the use of the person or organisation to whom it is addressed.
-If you are not the intended recipient, you should not copy, distribute or take any action with regards this e-mail.
-Any opinions expressed in this e-mail are those of the author and do not necessarily reflect the opinions of the Myotubular Trust and its affiliates.
-Although the Myotubular Trust endeavours to ensure e-mails and attachments are free from viruses prior to being sent, the charity will not be liable for any losses as a result of any viruses being passed on.
+Founding patron: Professor Victor Dubowitz, Emeritus Professor of Paediatrics, Imperial College London; President of World Muscle Society therefore the contents of this email are confidential and intended solely for the use of the person or organisation to whom it is addressed.
+If you are not the intended recipient, you should not copy, distribute or take any action with regards to this email.
+Any opinions expressed in this email are those of the author and do not necessarily reflect the opinions of the Myotubular Trust and its affiliates.
+Although the Myotubular Trust endeavours to ensure emails and attachments are free from viruses prior to being sent, the charity will not be liable for any losses as a result of any viruses being passed on.